denten-books/plain-text/main.md

 ### 1.2.1 Code and Poetry

-#### TExtual iceberg is huge, we are only contributing to its growth
-Hampered by an artificially-limited field of activity, the study of literature excavates a small, sacred patch on tip of an immense textual iceberg.
-Paradoxically, the results of all that iceberg-digging sink to join the mass of its submerged and unexcavated bottom.
-Texts multiply and produce other texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30 page short story by Honoré de Balzac.
-Despite my fond appreciation of Barthes as a scholar, I suspect that exponential growth and diminishing returns will eventually (if not already) make such relentlessly exogesic mode of scholarship unsustainable.
-The value of each new "Barthes" and associated commentary plummets as texts multiply exponentially, quickly reaching the human limits of comprehension.
-There no winners in such an arm race between footnotes, only eventual irrelevance.

-#### New forms of textuality are hidden
-Non-positivistic disciplines like literary studies lack a methodology for definitively settling any research program.
-For this reason, citation patterns in the humanities journals privilege well-established sources [@tenen2014-displacement], where the sciences will usually defer to the "last word" on any given question.
-Without robust mechanisms for condensing and for pruning accepted knowledge the archive expands precipitously.
-Its combined weight necessarily devalues the literature of the present, creating a curious kind of a gap in contemporary material.
-A "modernist" in literary studies denotes a specialist who works on documents which are now over a century old.
-And most departments of literature cover only a limited range of best-sellers from the "post WWII period."
-A competent modernist can likely name dozen or so contemporaneous literary movements emerging at the turn of the twentieth century.
-Few in our field can name more than a handful at the turn of the twenty-first.[^ln12-survey]

-[^ln12-survey]: I can only give anecdotal evidence here, as I often put this question before my graduate students at the beginning of the semester, with the reported results.

 #### NEA says civilization in decline
 In trying to understand the incongruity of NEA's dour prognosis with broad theoretical models and demographic trends that describe the proliferation of